 We aim to provide a positive and consistent environment in which children are able to play and learn.
 We also work in partnership with parents by communicating and offering advice and support, especially when dealing with behaviour issues.

 It is recognised that all children behave in different ways and that changes in behaviour are usually a result of a change in their environment or a developmental stage.
 For example, biting is common amongst the 18 months to 2 years 6 month olds.

-Ark Alpha Nursery will assist and advise parents where possible, or sign post to organisations who can offer guidance and advice.
+Ark Ayrton Nursery will assist and advise parents where possible, or sign post to organisations who can offer guidance and advice.

 Creating a caring learning environment

 Ark Ayrton Nursery believes that in order to enable an effective learning environment in which children can develop socially and academically good behaviour in all aspects of nursery life is necessary.
 We seek to create a caring learning environment for all children by: